lucasbarzan/google-keep-clone/README.md

 # With Docker installed and running, execute the command below to create the "keep_clone" container
 $ docker run --name keep_clone -e MYSQL_ROOT_PASSWORD=docker -p 3306:3306 -d mysql:8.0.22

-# Create a database called "keep_clone" (or the name you give in the settings below).
+# Create a database called "keep_clone" (or the name you gave in the settings).
 # You can use a software like DBeaver to do this, for example.

 # Run the database migrations